 As Local as It Gets

 The Brew Crew is always looking for new ways to reduce our footprint and become more environmentally conscious as individuals and as a business.
 Just like our wind-powered brewery and plastic straw ban, we loved this idea of reducing our energy and waste and helping our local community.
 For the past four years, Hertford, NC farmer, Russel Cartwright, has been using our spent grain to feed to his cattle.
-This October, we bought the first cow raised on our spent grain with the plan to create a weekly Pasture to Plate menu.
+In October of 2017, we bought the first cow raised on our spent grain with the plan to create a weekly Pasture to Plate menu.

-Chef Tony is looking forward to creating and sharing these local cuts of beef with you each Friday, along with seafood and produce from nearby fishermen and farmers for a truly local experience.
-Come out on Friday nights in the off-season and try some beef that was raised in a place you know (just west of Elizabeth City) on feed that you’ve tasted (the beer you’re drinking right now)!!
-Follow our Facebook page to see the latest menus and dishes.
+Come out this off-season and try some beef that was raised in a place you know (just west of Elizabeth City) on feed that you’ve tasted (the beer you’re drinking right now)!!